Codeception/codeception.github.com/_posts/2014-02-18-codeception-2.0-alpha.markdown

 ```

 so you all your test actors (that's how we call guy classes now) will be in form like `TestGirl`, `WebNinja`, `CodeDev`, etc. Pretty flexible.
-That should fit everyone.

 ## Codeception: Not Alone